 Online Tools Network

-The latest site is Online Random Tools that offers a collection of simple, free and easy to use randomization utilities.
+The latest site is Online Random Tools which offers a collection of simple, free and easy-to-use randomization utilities.
 You can generate random data, randomize and shuffle data, pick random items, and much more.

 You can see the entire network and also upcoming websites by accessing the drop-down menu in the top right corner of every site.
 The upcoming sites in the network will be onlineIMAGEtools, onlineYAMLtools, onlinePDFtools, onlineBROWSERtools, onlineCRYPTOtools, onlinePDFtools, and 25 more sites.